 XYZ Productions, a California-based production company doing business in the State, ships filming equipment from California to the State to produce a commercial.
-XYZ Productions contracts with two shipping companies: FastShip, a same-day air travel parcel shipping company, to ship copies of the scripts, contracts, and costumes; and BigShip, a freight forwarder, to ship cameras, set materials, rigging, and other large objects.
+XYZ Productions contracts with two shipping companies: FastShip, a same-day air travel parcel shipping company, to ship copies of the scripts, contracts, and costumes; and Tax Information Release No. 2019-01 January 25, 2019 Page 24 of 41

+BigShip, a freight forwarder, to ship cameras, set materials, rigging, and other large objects.
 Both shipping companies have a presence in the State, as well as on the mainland, and are subject to Hawaii income tax on an apportioned basis and general excise tax.
 The shipping costs incurred from both FastShip and BigShip are qualified production costs to the extent that those amounts are subject to Hawaii income or general excise taxes.

 Gus Grip, a resident of California, is hired by XYZ Productions to help film a movie in the State.
 Under State law, the wages of Gus Grip earned in the State are subject to Hawaii income tax under section 235-4(b), HRS, and section 18-235-4-03.
-Gus Grip's wages, if earned in the State, are qualified production costs for purposes of the credit under section 235-17, HRS, even if the wages are not subject to withholding pursuant to administrative rule.
+Gus Grip's wages, if earned in the State, are qualified production costs for purposes of the credit under section 235-17, HRS.
 Employment taxes paid by XYZ Productions in connection with Gus Grip's wages (including Medicare and Social Security taxes) are also qualified production costs.